lagodiuk/lagodiuk.github.io/_posts/2017-03-26-problem_solving_algorithms_and_math.md

 Well, we were able to improve the complexity of the solution, but we have lost the universality of the developed solutions - it turns out, that for each kind of polygon we need to derive its own linear recurrence relation.

-I have derived linear recurrence relations for a couple of different kinds of polygons, however I didn't notice any pattern with respect to the structure of the derived recurrence relations.

-Below is a table with derived recurrence relations for the various kinds of polygons:
+I have derived linear recurrence relations for a couple of different kinds of polygons, and below is a table with recurrence relations for the various kinds of polygons:

 | |Type|Recurrence relation|
 |---|---|---|